comrumino/cpp-coursework/notes.md

 # UML: Identity, behavior, state (IBS)
 * unified modeling language
-* object idenity, how the object is distinguished from all other objects
+* object identify, how the object is distinguished from all other objects
 * object behavior, responses to events or messages from other objects (C++ even is a function call)
 * object state, the current value of all attributes
 * OO programming, organization is based on interactions of objects so that ultimately a solution can be found
 * OO requirements, method of analysis that captures the behavioral expectations of a system
-* OO design, a way to decompose a system or physiscal process into logical models and physical models
+* OO design, a way to decompose a system or physical process into logical models and physical models
 * OO analysis, to take a problem domain and identify entities/objects and classes.
 Nouns, verbs, adjectives -> identity/object, behavior/action, state/properties.
 * Class-responsibility-collaboration cards (CRC cards),
     1. class name